 Kokanee Recipe – Catch of the Day

-Clean and remove head of fish.
+Clean and remove head of fish, leaving the body intact.
 Rinse and pat dry.

 Mix together to following in a shallow bowl or large plate:

 2 T. salt